BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

-__important__: In order to see your test results via buster, __you need__ to wrap your assertions inside an `it` clause.
+__Important__: In order to see your test results via buster, _you'll need_ to wrap your assertions inside an `it` clause.

 ## Wrapping Up

-Congratulations, you now know how to do most of the setup and implementation of simple tests using buster-cljs, by now you should
+Congratulations!
+You now know how to do most of the setup and implementation of simple tests using buster-cljs, by now you should
 know: